 When you arrive, we will screen you and your child before you enter the hospital or clinic.
 We will check your temperature and ask questions about symptoms you or your child may have had.
 If you pass the screening, we will give you a sticker that must be worn at all times.

 Before your child can have certain procedures, including any with general anesthesia, they must be tested for COVID-19.
-This testing must be done 3 days before the procedure.
+This testing must be done 48-72 hours before your child's procedure.
+This is more important than ever because of the volume of testing that is currently being done.
 If your child is not tested or if the result is not available on the day of the procedure, the procedure may be postponed until we can get a result.